bramjochems/ManifoldANN/docs/design/ADR-0009-multilevel-index-architecture.md

 - `IdentityTransform`: `(x, nothing)`
 - `KMeansTransform`: `(x, KMeansAssignment(distances))`
 - `PQTransform`: `(pq_codes, nothing)`

+Transforms also expose a `preserves_data(::AbstractTransform)` predicate.
+Transforms that only add routing metadata (e.g., `IdentityTransform`, `KMeansTransform`) return `true`, signaling that multi-level indices can reuse caller-provided data instead of caching redundant copies.
+Any transform that produces a new representation keeps the default `false`, and the resulting `TransformedIndex` stores the transformed datasets once during build so queries remain efficient.

 **Rationale**: Uniform interface simplifies composition.
 No special-casing for "bucketing" vs "encoding" transforms.